 STEM, Academic and Other Writing/Editing

 I am a journalist, online content writer and editor, non-fiction author and photographer experienced in the fields of culinary arts, STEM, healthcare, travel and education.
 My syndicated features have run in such newspapers as The Chicago Tribune, Los Angeles Times and Baltimore Sun and online at Zester Daily, MSN, Yahoo! and Reuters.
-I’ve also covered food and travel for such print magazines as VegNews, BackHome, and Town and Country Living and in the non-fiction books "Entertaining from Ancient Rome to the Superbowl" (Greenwood, 2008) and "Start Your Own Microbrewery, Distillery, or Cidery" (Entrepreneur Media, 2015).
+I’ve also covered food, travel and sustainable living for such print magazines as VegNews, BackHome, and Town and Country Living and in the non-fiction books "Entertaining from Ancient Rome to the Superbowl" (Greenwood, 2008) and "Start Your Own Microbrewery, Distillery, or Cidery" (Entrepreneur Media, 2015).
 Additionally, I am the author of two books, "Fish Market" (Running Press, 2013) and "Herring: A Global History" (Reaktion Books, 2017).
 Skilled at digital and 35mm photography and the photo editors Adobe Photoshop, Lightroom and Gimp, I supply the images for my articles as well as for the stock photo company Shutterstock.

 When not covering food, travel and sustainable living, I write science and technology articles for ASTM International's Standardization News.
 I also edit print and e-newsletters, press releases, online content and marketing materials in the fields of healthcare, education and social services and manage social media campaigns.
 My clients include nonprofit agencies, digital media companies, start-ups and a Fortune 100 company.
 Lastly, I provide editorial services for academic and medical journals.